JialiXu12/SkillsExtraction/README.md

 This script is designed to extract soft and hard skills from text data (e.g., CVs or resumes) using pre-trained models from the HuggingFace Model Hub.
 The script uses two transformer-based models to perform this task:

-Soft skills extraction: jjzha/jobbert_skill_extraction Hard skills extraction: jjzha/jobbert_knowledge_extraction The extracted skills are stored in a pandas DataFrame and saved as a CSV file.
+1. Soft skills extraction: jjzha/jobbert_skill_extraction
+2. Hard skills extraction: jjzha/jobbert_knowledge_extraction

+The extracted skills are stored in a pandas DataFrame and saved as a CSV file.

-Installation
+# Installation
 To install the necessary dependencies, run the following commands: pip install -r requirements.txt

-Usage
+# Usage
 The script expects an input DataFrame 'df' with a column named 'text', which contains the text data from which to extract skills.

-Output
+# Output
 The script outputs a DataFrame 'out_df' with two new columns: 'soft_skills' and 'hard_skills'.
 Each of these columns contains a list of the respective skills extracted from the text data.
 The DataFrame is then saved to a CSV file located at './output/cv_classified.csv'.

-Functions
+# Functions
 aggregate_skill_span(results): This function aggregates consecutive classified entities into one.
 It also removes invalid skills that are one character and non-alphabetic.

 extract_skill_entities(text): This function extracts both soft and hard skills from the provided text.

-Customization
+# Customization
 You can adjust the threshold for accepting a skill by changing the score_thres variable.
 It's set to 0.5 by default.

 For debugging purposes, there is a flag print_debug.
 If set to True, the script prints the extracted skills for each CV.

-Note
+# Note
 This script requires a pandas DataFrame 'df' with a column 'text' as input.
 Make sure your text data is correctly loaded into 'df'.
-The script does not handle exceptions related to missing or incompatible data.
+The script handles exceptions related to missing or incompatible data.

-Reference
+# Reference
 @inproceedings{zhang-etal-2022-skillspan,
     title = "{S}kill{S}pan: Hard and Soft Skill Extraction from {E}nglish Job Postings", author = "Zhang, Mike  and